noobmaster432/ProjectPilot/Readme.md

 Project Pilot offers the following benefits to organizations:

-- Streamlined recruitment process: With the recruiter dashboard, organizations can efficiently manage job openings, applications, interviews, and candidate evaluations, helping to streamline the recruitment process and find the best-fit candidates.

 - Efficient project management: The project management tools, including Kanban boards, calendar, and task management, help teams collaborate, stay organized, and meet project deadlines, resulting in improved productivity and project outcomes.